apache/inlong-website/community/how-to-release.md

 Hello Apache InLong PMC and Community,

     The vote closes now as 72hr have passed.
-The vote PASSES with xx (+1 binding) votes from the PMC, xx (+1 non-binding) vote from the rest of the developer community, and no further 0 or -1 votes.
+The vote passed with xx (+1 binding) votes from the PMC, xx (+1 non-binding) vote from the rest of the developer community, and no further 0 or -1 votes.

-    The vote thread: {vote_mail_address}
+    The voting thread: {vote_mail_address}

     The release is accepted and will be published.